mattiasotgia/Tuna/README.md

 > echo alias tuna="'python3 $PWD/tuna.py'" >> ~/.zshenv
 > ```

-This way the executable can be run by the `tuna` command
+This way the executable can be run by the `tuna` command-->

 ## Note about usage